 The Industrial Waste Bioreactor was commissioned in 2013 to separately treat high strength food processing wastewater.
 The bioreactor increases WWTP capacity, reduces electrical costs, enables economic expansion, helps the environment, and keeps ratepayer costs down.
 By separately treating food processing waste, capacity for domestic treatment is significantly improved.
 Reductions in power consumption may save up to $10,000 per month when using this process compared to treating these industrial wastes through the domestic treatment process.
 Facilities like breweries, wineries, cider presses and other food processing industries are encouraged to locate in Yakima and benefit from the bioreactor.
 Phosphorous is being removed by the process, which improves the quality of the Yakima River.
 All these benefits will serve to stabilize rates for ratepayers over the long term.

-A Biosolids Dryer will be installed in 2014/2015 to convert 8,500 tons of class B biosolids to approximately 1,800 tons of Class A fertilizer.
+A Biosolids Dryer was installed in 2014/2015 to convert 8,500 tons of class B biosolids to approximately 1,800 tons of Class A fertilizer.
 The dryer will sustainably operate on methane biogas recovered from the WWTP processes.
 The dryer will reduce biosolids volume by at least 80%.
 The Class A Exceptional fertilizer resource will be recovered for beneficial use.